bartvanhalder/owlin-apidocs/README.md

 articles_dict = json.loads(articles_response)
 ```
 The variable `articles_response` now contains a list of articles, as they are saved into our system.
 Each article contains fields like `title` and `description`, containing respectively its title and its full-text.
-It also contains a `topic_id`, which is shared among all the articles that talk about the same news within a two-days window.
+It also contains a `topic_id`, which we will show you how to use in a little while.

 For more information, once again, refer to the API documentation.